-A whole New Engineer by David E. Goldberg and Mark Somerville designed to allow students hands-on design projects. aspects of the engineering technical skills and noncommunication, teamwork, would learn about human within an overall process and
+A whole New Engineer by David E. Goldberg and Mark Somerville designed to allow students hands-on design projects. aspects of the engineering technical skills and noncommunication, teamwork, and engineering ethics.
+Students would learn about human factors as well as design factors within an overall process and including product life cycle stages.